adamjarling/share-this/README.md

 ## Contributors

 Feel free to branch and add other social media 'Share This' configurations.
+Or open links in pop-up windows.
+Open to any and all ideas.